 When it comes to brewing coffee, as a barista you need to be well equipped with the right tools, whether its French press, press-type coffee makers or Aeropress.
 Relying on one method or appliance can sometimes be problematic especially when you've got a hipster crowd requesting the latest brew method.
-Among the espresso coffee machines or gadgets that you should have in your coffee shop is the AeroPress coffee maker for brewing and for sales to your uber-trendy clientele can't be overlooked!
+Among the espresso coffee machines or gadgets that you should have in your coffee shop, the AeroPress coffee maker for brewing and for sales to your uber-trendy clientele can't be overlooked!

 What Is An Aeropress Coffee Maker?